 The land is flat and empty without trees or hills or markers of any kind, aside from the farmer in the field with the broad brimmed hat, standing against nature, both leaning into and consistently marking the other.

 In the loneliness, which he had learned to love, he places his shovel down and all stops; and when he picks it up again it all starts.
-Below his gaze, breaking the loud silence of the empty scene shattered in sunlight, crystal clear water bubbled pass the dark green shoots of crop that will one day turn greener still if a million things did not go impossibly wrong.
+Below his gaze, breaking the loud silence of the empty scene shattered in sunlight, crystal clear water bubbled pass the dark green shoots that will one day turn greener still if a million things did not go impossibly wrong.

 After him, his boy would break with a thousand-year lineage and move into the city.
 For the boy to live the man would die, at the crease of two ages.
 The conditions were there, and no one knew it, or maybe the man did.